AB7zz/chatwithnosql/README.md

 # How to run the project

+## Backend
-1. Install the dependencies: `pip install flask flask-cors sentence-transformers requests numpy scikit-learn nltk pinecone-client python-dotenv google-api-python-client PyPDF2 easyocr`
+1. Install the dependencies for each service: `pip install -r requirements.txt`
-2. Run each service in a separate terminal:
-    - `python packages/backend/app.py`
+2. Run the API: `python packages/backend/app.py`

+## Frontend
+1. Install the dependencies: `npm install`
-3. Run the frontend: `cd packages/frontend && npm install && npm run dev`
+2. Run the frontend: `cd packages/frontend && npm install && npm run dev`